-SECTION 5.6 ADVOCATE TRAINING
+SECTION 5.8: ADVOCATE TRAINING

 The Union shall be allotted up to four (4) shifts of paid release time in each facility annually for Advocate Training.
-Sufficient advance notice shall be provided to the Employer to ensure adequate staffing levels on the date of the training.
+The Employer shall be given sufficient advance notice to ensure adequate staffing on the training date.